AdesisNetlife/croak/README.md

 You can use croak as node.js module and use it from you application

 > **Disclaimer**:
-> Croak API can change radically in a future.
+> Croak API can change radically in a near future.
-> Retrocompatibility is not guaranteed for beta 0.x.x releases
+> Retrocompatibility is not guaranteed for minor `0.x.x` beta releases

 #### Installation